 Frank Douma, Director, SLPP, Humphrey School of Public Affairs

-Speed continues to be a leading factor in traffic fatalities in the United States, implicated in over 9,500 deaths in 2015.
-Despite this, in recent years, some states have moved toward more lenient speed regimes.
-A public choice problem is to blame: voters are not demanding effective speed enforcement regimes of their elected officials.
-To explore this dilemma, this project attempts to ascertain whether there is a relationship between state speed laws, roadway fatality rates, and public perceptions of speed.
-Better data is needed for solid conclusions to be made regarding a possible relationship between these three bodies of knowledge.
-By improving data regarding the role of speed in crashes and public perceptions about speed, and adopting more consistent speed laws across states, this report suggests that a virtuous cycle can be initiated that dismantles the public choice problem and enables the establishment of more effective speed enforcement regimes in the U.S.
+Speed continues to be a leading factor contributing to traffic fatalities in the U.S., implicated in over 9,500 deaths in 2015.
+Despite this, in recent years, some states have moved toward more lenient speed enforcement regimes.
+A public choice problem may be to blame: voters may not be demanding effective speed enforcement regimes of their elected officials.
+To explore this dilemma, this project attempted to ascertain whether there is a relationship between state speed laws, roadway fatality rates, and public perceptions of speed.
+Better data are needed for definitive conclusions to be made regarding a possible relationship between these three bodies of knowledge.
+This research suggests that by improving data on the role of speed in crashes and public perceptions regarding speed, developing a standard measurement of speed law enforcement in each state, and adopting more consistent speed laws across states, a virtuous cycle can be initiated that helps dismantle the public choice problem, thus enabling the establishment of more effective speed enforcement regimes throughout the U.S.